 If you're using the WooCommerce Protected Categories plugin, then you'll need a way for customers to log into your protected categories.
-This will depend on whether you're using password protected or user/role protected categories.
-We will cover both options below.
+This will depend on the type of protection you're using for your categories:

-There are two ways for visitors to log into WooCommerce password protected categories:
+There are two ways for visitors to log into password protected categories:

-- When they visit a password protected product category (i.e. the category archive) or visit one of the products inside the category, or one of its sub-categories.
-The visitor will be shown the login form where they can enter a password.
+- When they visit a password protected category (i.e. the category archive) or visit one of the products inside the category, or one of its sub-categories.
+The visitor will be shown a simple login form where they can enter a password.
 They must enter the correct password for the category to unlock it and reveal the contents.